-At Kansas Joint & Spine Specialists, our specialty-trained hip doctors in Wichita and Arkansas City are experts in providing evaluation and treatment for hip injuries and conditions.
+At Kansas Joint & Spine Specialists, our specialty-trained hip doctors in Wichita and Scott City are experts in providing evaluation and treatment for hip injuries and conditions.

 Hip pain can be caused by any number of things, including a fall that leads to a fracture, arthritis, or a rare condition known as avascular necrosis.
 A specialty-trained hip doctor can treat patients like these who have hip pain and help them find a solution that improves their quality of life.

 The hip joint itself is a ball-and-socket and the largest joint in the human body.
 When a hip doctor diagnoses a patient, he or she will ask the patient a number of questions about their hip pain and perform a physical exam.
 Sometimes, knee pain accompanies hip joint issues, and because of this, the doctor may also assess the knee to check for an injury.
 Imaging tests such as X-rays may also be scheduled so the doctor or surgeon can get a detailed look at the hip before making the diagnosis.